 Kodiak is a dependent-friendly assignment, with a majority of members with dependents living in Base Kodiak housing.
-The base has a large Child Care Center and Work-Life maintains a list of Child Care providers who are Red Cross certified.
+The base has a large Child Development Center, and Work-Life maintains a list of Child Care providers who are Red Cross certified.
 If you live on base, your children will attend Peterson Elementary School.
 Seasonal sports activities are widely available including youth football, basketball, and soccer programs as well as summer camp programs including a salmon camp, rafting, and a teen center located in the gym.
-The Kodiak environment is very safe and family oriented with extensive playgrounds located all over the base.
+The Kodiak environment is very safe and family-oriented with extensive playgrounds located all over the base.

-For most general questions, the best resource is the Alex Haley Ombudsman who can assist you and your family with questions about being stationed in Kodiak, and can be reached at firstname.lastname@example.org
+For most general questions, the best resource is the ALEX HALEY Ombudsman who can assist you and your family with questions about being stationed in Kodiak.
+They can be reached at firstname.lastname@example.org

 Local Hospital Information: